agalue/scylladb-aws/README.md

 * Tweak the common settings on [vars.tf](vars.tf), specially `aws_key_name`, `aws_private_key` and `aws_region`.

   If the region is changed, keep in mind that the ScyllaDB AMIs are not available on every region (click [here](https://www.scylladb.com/download/#aws) for more information).
-The OpenNMS instance is based on Amazon Linux 2, which is available on all regions (make sure to use the correct AMI ID).
+The OpenNMS instance and Cassandra if used are based on Amazon Linux 2, which is available on all regions (make sure to use the correct AMI ID).

   All the customizable settings are defined on [vars.tf](vars.tf).
 Please do not change the other `.tf` files.